PaulZC/Balloon_Cut-Down_Device/ASSEMBLY.md

 Use a cotton swab dipped in Iso-Propyl Alcohol (IPA / Propanol / rubbing alcohol) to remove any flux residue.

-### Mount The Shark Release
+### Mount the Shark Release

-Mount the Shark Release on the base plate using:
+Mount the Shark Release using:

 - 4-40 UNC x ¼” Socket Head Screw x 3 (McMaster 92196A106)